Information Management Automotive (BSc)

 About the programme

-Contents of the degree programme
+Contents of the programme

 The bachelor's program imparts specialist competencies in business informatics and combines them with practical approaches to solving problems in the automotive and mobility industry.
 During the bachelor's program, you will gain a holistic understanding of the players in the industry, the products and services, and the business and management processes.
 The focus is on current and upcoming challenges at mobility providers, IT and industry service providers, automotive manufacturers, suppliers and dealers.